Quality Control

 Notifications

 A silent map ping is on by default, which highlights entities that change.
-This should be a non-obtrusive way to know that things are happening.
-It can be toggled off in player settings.
+This is a non-obtrusive way to know that things are happening but it can be toggled off in player settings.

-An aggregate report (off by default) is available which will ping the console with a breakdown of how many entities changed.
+An aggregate report is available which will ping the console with a breakdown of how many entities changed.
 It is displayed once every 5 minutes to avoid spamming.
-This one makes a console notification sound.
+The report is off by default.
+It makes a console notification sound and I didn't see a way to disable that.

 In game commands